-COUR COURSE OUTCOMES Upon Cognitive Level CO1 Solve the first order differential equations related to various engineering fields. К3 CO2 Solve the higher order differential equations to various engineering fields.
+COUR COURSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: CO1 Solve the first order differential equations related to various engineering fields. К3 CO2 Solve the higher order differential equations to various engineering fields.
 K3 CO3 Identify solution methods for partial differential equations that model physical processes. К3 CO4 Interpret the physical meaning of different operators such as gradient, curl and divergence. К3 CO5 Estimate the work done against a field, circulation and flux using vector calculus. К3